amazon-science/chronos-forecasting/README.md

 ### Forecasting

-A minimal example showing how to perform forecasting using Chronos and Chronos⚡️ models:
+A minimal example showing how to perform forecasting using Chronos and Chronos-Bolt models:

 ```python
 import pandas as pd  # requires: pip install pandas